-Automobile manufacturers must comply with a number of safety inspections for vehicles they bring to market, including small SUVs.
+Automobile manufacturers must comply with a number of safety inspections for vehicles they bring to the market, including small SUVs.
 These standards help to protect drivers from severe injury in an accident, but what about the passengers?

-A recent crash test of seven small SUVs was conducted by the Insurance Institute for Highway Safety (IIHS).
+A recent car crash test of seven small SUVs was conducted by the Insurance Institute for Highway Safety (IIHS).
 The results showed that, while the driver-side was fully protected in both head-on and side crash scenarios, that wasn’t always the case for the passenger-side.

 The IIHS test included the following vehicles: 2016 Hyundai Tucson, 2015 Buick Encore, 2015 Honda CR-V, 2015 Mazda CX-5, 2014 Nissan Rogue, 2014 Subaru Forester and 2015 Toyota RAV4.
 The SUVs were tested in 40 mph crashes to the front and sides.
 One of four ratings was given to each vehicle for driver and passenger safety: Good, Acceptable, Marginal and Poor.